Bisoprolol is also used to prevent chest pain caused by angina.

-There are some medicines that may interfere with the way bisoprolol works.
+There are some medicines that may affect the way bisoprolol works.

 - other medicines that can lower your blood pressure, such as some antidepressants, nitrates (for chest pain), baclofen (a muscle relaxant), medicines for an enlarged prostate gland like tamsulosin, or Parkinson's disease medicines, such as co-careldopa and levodopa

-- non-steroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen – they can stop bisoprolol working as well as it should
+- non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen – they can stop bisoprolol working as well as it should

 - steroids, like prednisolone